The Idea Lab will be retiring infographic and website resources at the end of the Summer 2026 semester.

 Yes, we have examples of generic infographic rubrics, which you are free to use or modify.

-Creating your own infographic in Piktochart (or similar tool) that outlines the assignment will help you familiarize yourself with the tool, provide students with an exemplar, and demonstrate that you are not asking the students to do something that you cannot do yourself.
+Creating your own infographic in Canva (or similar tool) that outlines the assignment will help you familiarize yourself with the tool, provide students with an exemplar, and demonstrate that you are not asking the students to do something that you cannot do yourself.

-The free version of Piktochart restricts users to only 2 downloads.
 For this reason, rather than have students upload a PDF or PNG file, we recommend you have them submit a link to view their infographic online.

 An APA title page or reference page may not be necessary if the citations are included directly on the infographic or linked from it.
 If proper APA formatting is important, we recommend that students create a reference page in a word processing application to submit separately.